-Ponies, Piglets, and Lambs: 11 Petting Zoos in the Seattle Area
+Ponies, Piglets and Lambs: 12 Farms and Petting Zoos in the Seattle Area

-It’s not spring without baby animals, so grab your kiddos (and camera) and get ready to oohh and ahhh over furry and feathered new additions.
-We've compiled some of the best places to visit baby animals around the Seattle area.
+It’s not spring without baby animals and other farm fun, so grab your kiddos (and camera) and get ready to oohh and ahhh over furry and feathered new additions, take a hayride, and learn about spring planting.
+We've compiled some of the best farms to visit around the Seattle area.

 Address: 19545 Redmond Road, Redmond

-2. Fox Hollow Farm.
-A family farm and equestrian center in Issaquah, Fox Hollow is a treat for kids of all ages (and parents, too!).
+A family farm and equestrian center in Issaquah, Fox Hollow Farm is a treat for kids of all ages (and parents, too!).
 The farm's Open Farm days let children get a close peek at sheep, goats, pigs, peacocks, chickens, mini horses, kittens and more.
 Kids can also ride ponies or miniature John Deere tractors, take a spin on the Squak Mountain Station kid-sized train or try the giant rope swing in the hayloft.
-There’s even a new “Cottage Area,” full of kid-sized houses for little ones to explore.
-(P.S. -- Fox Hollow also hosts a much-loved Easter Hunt that sells out early every year.)
+There’s also a “Cottage Area,” full of kid-sized houses for little ones to explore.

-3. Kelsey Creek Park.
-Not far from the trendy restaurants and shopping of downtown Bellevue, you’ll find Kelsey Creek, a 1930s-style working farm with white clapboard barns, open pastures and distant chatter of animals setting a scene reminiscent of old-fashioned, Middle America.
-The farm offers families a chance to visit ponies, cows, sheep, bunnies, chickens, pigs and more.
-Woodland paths and picnic tables are open to the public, and hands-on, farm-centric classes and tours are available for kiddos ages 2 and up.
-Check out the annual sheep shearing event on April 27 at 11 a.m.-4 p.m.
+Not far from the trendy restaurants and shopping of downtown Bellevue, you’ll find Kelsey Creek Farm Park, a 1930s-style working farm with white clapboard barns, open pastures and distant chatter of animals setting a scene reminiscent of old-fashioned, Middle America.
+The farm offers families a chance to observe ponies, cows, sheep, bunnies, chickens, pigs and more (no petting, though).
+Woodland paths and picnic tables are open to the public, and hands-on, farm-centric classes are available for kiddos ages 2 and up.
+There's also a playground and a staircase climb.
+It also offers classes, camps and farm tours.

 Cost: Free, though donations are welcome.